Takaaki Kidani: Bushiroad

 He founded Bushiroad in May 2007 as a company that produces card games and assumed the position of president.
 The origin of the name Bushiroad comes from the failure to make Neppu Kairiku Bushi Road into a film due to various reasons when he led the project in the days of Broccoli.
 The film was restarted in March 2013 with Kidani as the executive producer.
 The company would create numerous media franchises including Tantei Opera Milky Holmes and BanG Dream!.

 On October 2, 2017, Bushiroad announced that Kidani would be stepping down as the company's Representative Director on October 20 and joining its board of directors.
+He remained the company's president and CEO until July 28, 2026, when he transferred those positions to BanG Dream! producer Yuki Nemoto.